The American startup Erthos has developed a new method of installing solar systems directly on the ground, without the need for mounting structures.

 Thanks to the new method without supports and placed directly on the ground, the project requires less than 1 hectare (2,5 acres of land) per MW, reaching more than double the energy density of typical systems.

-While awaiting the appropriate field checks (or it would be better to say "on the ground") whoever wants to know more about this installation method can visit at this link the site dedicated to Earth Mount Solar.
+While waiting for the appropriate checks in the field (or it would be better to say "on the ground"), anyone who wants to know more about this installation method can visit at this link the site dedicated to Earth Mount Solar.